freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-filter-method-to-extract-data-from-an-array.md

 ---

 ## Description

 <section id='description'>

-Another useful array function is <code>Array.prototype.filter()</code>, or simply <code>filter()</code>.
+Another useful array function is `Array.prototype.filter()`, or simply `filter()`.

-<code>filter</code> calls a function on each element of an array and returns a new array containing only the elements for which that function returns <code>true</code>.
+`filter` calls a function on each element of an array and returns a new array containing only the elements for which that function returns `true`.
 In other words, it filters the array, based on the function passed to it.
-Like <code>map</code>, it does this without needing to modify the original array.
+Like `map`, it does this without needing to modify the original array.

 The callback function accepts three arguments.
 The first argument is the current element being processed.
-The second is the index of that element and the third is the array upon which the <code>filter</code> method was called.
+The second is the index of that element and the third is the array upon which the `filter` method was called.

-See below for an example using the <code>filter</code> method on the <code>users</code> array to return a new array containing only the users under the age of 30.
+See below for an example using the `filter` method on the `users` array to return a new array containing only the users under the age of 30.
 For simplicity, the example only uses the first argument of the callback.

 ```js
 const users = [